deadcoder0904/simple-reader-view/README.md

 ## How It Works

-- `background.js` injects vendor libs and the content script on click.
+- `background.js` injects third-party libs (Readability, Turndown) and the content script on click.
 - `content/overlay.js` renders a Shadow‑DOM overlay and generates Markdown via Turndown.
 - `offscreen.js` handles clipboard and downloads in an offscreen document.